puentebravo/Horiseon-refactor/README.md

 - Alt tags added to images to comply with WCAG 2.1
 - Fixed link leading to search engine optimization; link should now path to correct section
+- Re-configured Article images to float left for accessibility
 - Added semantic HTML tags for clarity and accessibility
 - Consolidated CSS selectors with identical values
 - Re-ordered CSS to align with HTML formatting